 Le Pen security forces responded with push guns, whimsical digital weapons that tossed bodies through the air “like rag dolls,” according to one witness.
 Protesters fought back with pig grenades, firing fat pink porkers that exploded in neon pink splatters.
 When the shooting ended, Le Pen’s headquarters lay in ruins, deserted by staff and guards.

-Here’s a valuable lesson that anyone with serious political aspirations should take note of: Make sure your headquarters can withstand attack by pig grenades — or even grenades made out of any other barn-yard animal.
+There’s a valuable lesson here for anyone with serious political aspirations.
+Make sure your Second Life headquarters can withstand attack by pig grenades — or grenades made of any other barn-yard animal, for that matter.

-By now one thing should be clear: 2008 is not going to be a normal presidential campaign.
-In fact, we may not see another normal presidential campaign in any of our lifetimes.
+By now, one thing should be clear: 2008 will not be a normal presidential campaign.
+In fact, we may not see another normal presidential campaign in our lifetimes.

 I need to wrap this up quickly because Lopy has been pinging me incessantly for the last 45 minutes.
-This is far too much pressure given the limited budget I’m working on.
-I was given 1000L TOTAL for the whole campaign.
-Guess what?
-That money’s already gone!
-I spent it on the submarine.
-I could have gone with the cheaper model, but I honestly feel that the invisibility cloaking device and extremely sophisticated weaponry are key to covering this campaign the way it needs to be covered.
-I know it may sound like an extravagant expense, but if the French campaign is any indication I’ll need all of the help I can get.
+This is far too much pressure, given my limited budget.
+I was paid 1000L to cover the entire campaign.
+That money is long gone – spent on a submarine!
+I admit I could have bought the cheaper model, but I honestly feel that the invisibility cloaking feature and extremely sophisticated weaponry are key to covering this campaign the way it must be covered.
+I know it may sound like an extravagant expense, but if the French pig grenade incident is any indication, I’ll need all of the help I can get.

-The point here is that I spent my entire advance on a very important piece of equipment that will be crucial for me to get the full story.
-It would be a shame to sacrifice Medialoper’s campaign coverage because Lopy (or the cheap owners backing Lopy) can’t see fit to provide me with adequate cash to get the job done right.
+The point I’m trying to make is that I spent my entire advance on a piece of highly sophisticated equipment that is critical for me to get the full story.
+It would be a shame to sacrifice Medialoper’s campaign coverage because Lopy (or the cheap owners backing him) can’t see fit to provide me with adequate cash to get the job done right.

-If you care about democracy in the free world, e-mail Lopy today and tell him to wire me more Linden – pronto!
+If you care about the future of democracy, e-mail Lopy today and tell him to wire me more Linden – pronto!